sunnustech/cloud/README.md

 More detailed explanations on installation process can be found in docs repo.

 Clone the repo.
 A folder called `cloud` should appear.
-After cloning the repo, install node packages by running `yarn` in these three directories:
+After cloning the repo, install node packages by running `yarn` in these directories:

 - `cloud`
 - `cloud/functions`
+- `cloud/tests`

 Then log in into firebase using the CLI: (assuming you're in `cloud`)
 1. `cd functions`